 Address: 900 W. Exposition Blvd., Los Angeles, CA 90007

-There are over 35 million objects on display at the Natural History Museum of Los Angeles County.
+The Natural History Museum of Los Angeles County displays over 35 million objects.
 Massive dinosaurs and sparkling gemstones are just some examples of what your family can explore here.
 The Nature Lab is a favorite with kids because it offers hands-on, touchable experiences including live animal encounters.

 Pro tip: If you have a museum membership at a local science museum or children’s museum, it may be reciprocal.
 Otherwise, it’s part of Go Los Angeles.

 Address: 700 Exposition Park Dr., Los Angeles, CA 90037